Using Vacuum Bags For Packing Your Clothes For Travel

 Using vacuum bags for packing

 Using vacuum bags for packing your clothes for travel is one sure way to get more clothes in a limited space.
-Fit a weeks worth of clothes easily into one carry on with this one travel hack.
+Fit a week’s worth of clothes easily into one carry on with this one travel hack.

 Using vacuum bags for packing

 The concept behind travel vacuum bags is very simple.
 You put in your clothes, seal the bag and then either suck or push all the air out.
 This squishes everything down as flat as possible.
 This compression means you can get a lot more in your suitcase.
-At least without having someone sit on your to close it.
+At least without having someone sit on it to close it.

-Do Vacuum Bags Wrinkle Your Clothes
+Do Vacuum Bags Wrinkle Your Clothes?

 The TSA and Vacuum Packed Clothes